DCrawley94/nc-teaching-resources/seminar_plans/de_integration/patching_pm_session/patching.md

 - create patcher and print, show that it is a `patch` object.
 - explain that currently it's not doing anything, show the dir and how it has a **start** and **stop** method.
 - show how we use these methods to enable and disable the mock.
+- the target is imported when the test is executed

+**Before starting and stopping the patcher print it to show it's a patch object - also print `load_data` to show that it isn't mocked until we call start**

 ```py
 def test_process_data_1():